Time change and home selling

 Buyers sacrifice lunch hours in order to view a home during daylight hours.

 Agent schedules become more jam-packed as “working hours” are shortened by the season.

 Over the last few years, the number of homes sold in October through December has been, on average, at or slightly below the yearly average.
 But January and February are consistently the months each year with the lowest sales volume.
 Back that up by 60-90 days and what do you find?
 The end of daylight savings time.

 Of course, the holidays have an impact on those beginning of year sales numbers as well.
 When there are so many demands on personal time, buyers will put aside a home search for a few weeks unless it’s imperative for them to move quickly (think relocations or leases ending).

 Does this mean you should wait to put your home on the market?

 Possibly, but not necessarily.
-The time it’s taking to sell a New Orleans home held up consistently over the last 3 years.
+The time it’s taking to sell a New Orleans home held up consistently over time.
 If you’re prepared to make a move before the end of the year, go ahead.
 List now.

 If you prefer to spend the holidays not worrying about making your bed every morning, there’s nothing wrong with waiting until January.
 Just don’t wait too long into the new year, because that spring season – and another time change – will be here before you know it.